Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Accuracy Stability

 \begin{remark} We can consider the univariate Gaussian with unit covariance, i.e., $\mathcal{N}(\mu,1)$, as a reference distribution, whose kurtosis value and skewness value are $3$ and $0$, respectively.
-Then, it suggests that the distribution of $\L$ from R1SMG are much more leptokurtic and right-skewed than $\mathcal{N}(\mu,1)$.
-Moreover, since the noises used in the classic (and analytic) Gaussian mechanism and MVG mechanism are characterized by full-rank covariance matrices, their kurtosis value and skewness value asymptotically converge to $3+12/H$ and $\sqrt{8/H}$, respectively \cite{johnson1995continuous} ($H$ is the degree of freedom of the obtained $\L$, and $H=M$ for $f(\bm{x})\in\R^M$).
-It means that the distributions of $\L$ resulted from the Gaussian mechanism and MVG are similar to $\mathcal{N}(\mu,1)$ when $M$ is large.
-Based on the above theoretical analysis, we can conclude that R1SMG outperforms the classic Gaussian mechanism, the analytic Gaussian mechanism, and the MVG mechanism, because it boosts the utility of the query result by achieving low (expected) accuracy loss and higher accuracy stability. \end{remark}
+Then, it suggests that the distribution of $\L$ in the R1SMG mechanism are much more leptokurtic and right-skewed than $\mathcal{N}(\mu,1)$.
+Moreover, since the noise used in the classic Gaussian, analytic Gaussian, and MVG mechanisms are characterized by full-rank covariance matrices, their kurtosis values and skewness values asymptotically converge to $3+12/H$ and $\sqrt{8/H}$, respectively \cite{johnson1995continuous} ($H$ is the degree of freedom of the obtained $\L$, and $H=M$ for $f(\bm{x})\in\R^M$).
+It means that the distributions of $\L$ in the Gaussian mechanism and MVG are similar to $\mathcal{N}(\mu,1)$ when $M$ is large. \end{remark}

-In Section \ref{sec:nyc}, by using 2D count query as an example, we will empirically show that the distribution of $\L$ obtained by R1SMG is more leptokurtic and right-skewed than that of the classic, analytic Gaussian, and the MVG mechanism (cf. Figure \ref{fig:utility_cost_L}).
-In other words, R1SMG returns differentially private query results with highest accuracy stability.
+In Section \ref{sec:nyc}, by using 2D count query as an example, we will empirically show that the distribution of $\L$ obtained in the R1SMG mechanism is more leptokurtic and right-skewed than those of the classic Gaussian, the analytic Gaussian, and the MVG mechanisms (cf. Figure \ref{fig:utility_cost_L}).
+In other words, the R1SMG mechanism can provide differentially private query results with the highest accuracy stability.

+Based on the above theoretical analysis, we can have the following corollary. \begin{corollary} The R1SMG mechanism outperforms the classic Gaussian, the analytic Gaussian, and the MVG mechanism, because it boosts the utility of the query results by achieving lower expected accuracy loss and higher accuracy stability. \end{corollary}